victornovik/k8s/Readme.md

 kubectl scale deploy k8s-web-hello --replicas=7
 ```
-Type in `http://localhost:3333/` in browser and every time it will return the name of different pod that handled this request
+Click [http://localhost:3333](http://localhost:3333) and it will return the name of different pod that handled this request

 **Uplift the version of Docker image up to 2.0.0**
 ```powershell